-While Real Madrid prepare to spend €45 million to sign Sergio Aguero from Atletico, Barcelona must give careful consideration as to how they will best use exactly the same amount of money.
-They will need to – it’s all they have.
+While Real Madrid prepare to spend €45 million to sign Sergio Aguero from Atletico, Barcelona must give careful consideration as to how it will best use exactly the same amount of money.
+It will need to – it’s all it have.

 Barcelona’s financial vice-president, Javier Faus, announced earlier this week that Barca will have a transfer budget of €45m this summer.
 That total is just under half the accumulated average spent by coach Pep Guardiola over the last three years, meaning the club will have to be creative in the market in this transfer window in order to achieve their objectives.

 Difficult decisions must therefore be made.
 Barca’s squad is small, and the Catalan club were lucky to avoid serious injuries to any of their midfielders or forwards last season.
 The loss of Xavi or Lionel Messi for a long period could have been fatal, and Guardiola is unwilling to take such a risk again.

 The tactician is keen to bring in four or five players this summer.
 Ideally, he would like to sign two forwards, a midfielder, a central defender and a left full-back.

 The midfielder in question is Cesc Fabregas.
 The Arsenal captain is desperate to return to the club where he began his career, but he will not come cheap.
 Barca are willing to pay €35m for its former youth player, but that amount remains some way below the Gunners’ valuation.
 Guardiola has pondered a player-plus-cash deal for the midfielder who idolized him as a youngster, but is loth to part company with the talented Thiago Alcantara, and Arsenal do not seem convinced by this option either.

 |BUYING BIG | Barca's expensive summer targets